huaweicloud/terraform-provider-huaweicloud/docs/resources/images_image.md

 * `description` - (Optional, String, ForceNew) A description of the image.

 * `instance_id` - (Optional, String, ForceNew) The ID of the ECS that needs to be converted into an image.
-This parameter is mandatory when you create a privete image from an ECS.
+This parameter is mandatory when you create a private image or a private whole image from an ECS.
+  If the value of `vault_id` is not empty, then a whole image will be created.

+* `backup_id` - (Optional, String, ForceNew) The ID of the CBR backup that needs to be converted into an image.
+This parameter is mandatory when you create a private whole image from a CBR backup.

 * `image_url` - (Optional, String, ForceNew) The URL of the external image file in the OBS bucket.
 This parameter is mandatory when you create a private image from an external file uploaded to an OBS bucket.
 The format is *OBS bucket